unicode-org/cldr/docs/ldml/tr35-keyboards.md

 Keystrokes must be ignored where there isn’t a layer that explicitly matches nor a layer with `other`.
 Example: If there is a `ctrl` and `shift` layer, but no `ctrl shift` nor `other` layer, no output will result from `ctrl shift X`.

 Layers are not allowed to overlap in their matching.
 For example, the keyboard author will receive an error if one layer specifies `alt shift` and another layer specifies `altR shift`.

 There is one special case:  the `other` layer matches if and only if no other layer matches.
 Thus logically the `other` layer is matched after all other layers have been checked.

 Because there is no overlap allowed between layers, the order of `<layer>` elements is not significant.

-> Note: The modifier syntax may be enhanced in the future, but will remain backwards compatible with the syntax described here.
+> Note: The modifier syntax may be enhanced in the future. but will remain backwards compatible with the syntax described here.

 * * *